gmc-code/PC-Microbit-Extension/docs/bots/LEDs/led_progressions.rst

 Front and rear lights
 ------------------------------

-| Display front and rear lights.
+| Display front lights as green and rear lights as red.

 .. code-block:: python